 This document explores how to use the Ingest Wizard to ingest data directly from the user interface.
-Note that you can also ingest data through the Interana CLI, which is covered in a separate topic.
+Note that you can also ingest data through the Interana CLI.

 Accessing the Ingest Wizard